 We stayed in a deluxe room with a view and what a view.
 Looking out at Lenzerhorn from our spacious balcony, with the early morning sun greeting the peaks as the first few skiers break in the freshly raked pistes is an exciting and heart-warming sight.
 The bathrooms are generously proportioned and finished in granite which looks new.
 The showers are fantastic, easily large enough for two with tons of pressure and capable of being steaming hot.

 The main pool is fabulously warm (about 36C) and has indoor and outdoor sections.
 The outdoor part has lovely views of the alps.
 Adjacent to the indoor section is a deeper pool suitable for swimming lengths, which is kept somewhat cooler.
 Then there are two plunge pools in a mirror image of each other.
 One is toasty, the other icy cold.
-In between is an experience shower which can simulate thunderstorms complete with sound effects and lighting.
+In between is an experience shower that can simulate thunderstorms complete with sound effects and lighting.
 Suffice to say that this is a hotel where you will enjoy yourself enormously.

 The hotel’s star attraction is, in fact, its wellness areas, one of the most impressive in Europe.
-The architects used white granite, Canadian maple, glass sails and connecting bridges to create a 4 story wellness area that blends in well with its stellar surroundings, so don’t just come here for ski, come here for the wellness too and you will not be disappointed.
+The architects used white granite, Canadian maple, glass sails, and connecting bridges to create a 4 story wellness area that blends in well with its stellar surroundings, so don’t just come here for ski, come here for the wellness too and you will not be disappointed.

 Book a room at Tschuggen Grand Hotel via our luxury travel concierge and get brilliant extra benefits at no extra cost.